michalrus/devops-task/michalrus/README.md

 $ cd michalrus/
 ```

-… and then either test provided input files with:
+… and then either test all provided input files with:

 ```
 sbt test
 ```

-… or give an `stdin` of your liking to:
+… or give an input file of your liking to:

 ```
-sbt run
+sbt 'run ../data.txt'
 ```

 # Subtasks